• Skip to primary navigation

 Can you freeze gluten free donuts?

 You can defrost them by placing the peanut butter donuts on the counter until they are thawed.
-If you want them warm, toss them in the microwave for 20 seconds or so until they are hot.
+If you want them warm, toss them in the microwave for 20 seconds until they are hot.

 peanut butter donuts with sprinkles on a rack